darinkes/rocrail_docker/README.md

 The server config can be found in the config directory and is mounted in the docker container to /config.

+In my Train Setup I use an DCC232 Interface so ttyUSB0 is passed to the rocrail docker container.

 ## Docker on PI

 https://www.raspberrypi.org/blog/docker-comes-to-raspberry-pi/